william9x/simple-api/README.md

 4. Services

 ```
+All request must have this header:
+{
+ Authentication: simple_api_key_for_authentication
+}

 GET /users
-Functions: Get all users
+Operation: Get all users

 GET /users/{userNameorPassword}
-Function: Get user by username or password
+Operation: Get user by username or password

 POST /users